Showing posts with label chuck. Show all posts

 Cubeb pepper

-Paleron de Porc aux Légumes de Saison – A paleron cut from a pork shoulder and served with the season’s vegetables.
+Paleron de Porc aux Légumes de Saison – A slow-cooked pork paleron served with fresh seasonal vegetables.”

 Salade de paleron de bœuf

-Le Paleron De Veau Français Confit À Basse Température Jets De Houblon, Garniture Maraichère – A paleron of French veal confit (slowly cooked) at a low temperature and served with hop shoots and market garden vegetables.
+Le Paleron De Veau Français Confit À Basse Température Jets De Houblon, Garniture Maraichère – A French veal paleron confit (slowly cooked at a low temperature), served with hop shoots and market garden vegetables.

 -----------------------------------